the-road-to-learn-react/the-road-to-react/manuscript/react-modern/state.md

 ![](images/react-state.png)

-Both concepts, props and state, have clear defined purposes: While props are used to pass information down the component hierarchy, state is used to change information over time.
+Both concepts, props and state, have clear defined purposes: While props are used to pass information down the component hierarchy, state is used to modify information over time.
 Let's start with state in React with the following use case: Whenever a user types text into our HTML input field element in the Search component, the user wants to see this information (state) displayed next to it.
 An intuitive (but not working) approach would be the following:

 {title="src/App.jsx",lang="javascript"}
 ~~~~~~~